"Learn Arabic, it will sharpen your wisdom." — Umar ibn Al-Khattab

-This Lower Intermediate course is for students who have some basic knowledge of Arabic that is equivalent to level A1 of the Common European Framework of Reference, have completed our Beginners course, or equivalent learning experience.
+This 20-week Lower Intermediate course is for students who have some basic knowledge of Arabic that is equivalent to level A1 of the Common European Framework of Reference, have completed our Beginners course, or equivalent learning experience.

 The course aims to further develop the students’ skills of listening, speaking, reading and writing in a range of predictable situations and familiarize them with some simple grammar structures.
 The course materials will also broaden the students’ understanding of the culture and daily life in the countries where the language is spoken.
 The focus of the class activities is on improving the communicative skills through role-plays, discussions and practical tasks.